ffroliva/mimecast-frontend/README.md

 ## Considerations about the stream of data:

-One of the main problems about stream of data and it non-blocking way of transfer data is the capacity of clients/consumer to process the volume of incoming data.
-In this app, when I searched in folders with many files and folders deep, if no **backpressure** mechanism introduced the browser would crash.
-In order to release the pressure to the browser a delayed of 100 miliseconds where introduced and it allowed the browser can handle incoming data properly.
+One of the main problems about streamming of data relates to the the capacity of clients/consumers to process the volume of incoming data.
+In this app, when searching a folder with many files and folders deep, if no **backpressure** mechanism is introduced the browser will probably crash.
+In order to release the pressure to the browser a delayed of 100 miliseconds where introduced and it allowed the browser to handle the incoming data properly.

 ## Considerations about the Server Side Event